sparsh0006/CoinCub/README.md

 ## Prompt Engineering

 A key component of CoinCub is the detailed system prompt located in `prompt/GEMINI.md`.
-This file acts as the bot's "constitution," defining its personality, tools, and response formats for various user intents.
-This allows for rapid iteration on the bot's behavior without changing the core Python code.
+This file acts as the agent's **constitution**, defining its personality, MCP tool access, reasoning logic, and response formats.
+This allows for rapid iteration on agent behavior without changing the core Python code.

 ## Hackathon Submission

-This project is a submission for the **CoinGecko MCP Hackathon**.
-It demonstrates the power of combining a large language model with real-time, high-quality financial data from the CoinGecko MCP to create a useful tool for crypto enthusiasts.
+This project is a submission for **NullShot Hacks: Season 0 — Track 2 (MCPs / Agents using other frameworks)**.
+It demonstrates how **LLM-powered agents connected via MCP servers** can autonomously reason, fetch real-time financial data, and operate as intelligent crypto research assistants inside messaging platforms.

 ---
-# CoinCub